nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_NablarchBatch.rst

 ======================== ==================================================================================================================
 Batch class              Details
 ======================== ==================================================================================================================
-SampleAction             Operation check of the Nablarch functions commonly used when implementing batch applications.
+SampleAction             Confirm communications of the Nablarch functions commonly used when implementing batch applications.
 ======================== ==================================================================================================================